Josef von Sternberg: Comments by contemporaries

 Scottish-American screenwriter Aeneas MacKenzie: "To understand what Sternberg is attempting to do, one must first appreciate that he imposes the limitations of the visual upon himself: he refuses to obtain any effect whatsoever save by means of pictorial composition.
 That is the fundamental distinction between von Sternberg and all other directors.
 Stage acting he declines, cinema in its conventional aspect he despises as mere mechanics, and dialogue he employs primarily for its value as integrated sound.
 The screen is his medium – not the camera.
-His purpose is to the emotional significance of a subject by a series of magnificent canvasses".
+His purpose is to reveal the emotional significance of a subject by a series of magnificent canvases".

 American film actress and dancer Louise Brooks: "Sternberg, with his detachment, could look at a woman and say 'this is beautiful about her and I'll leave it ... and this is ugly about her and I'll eliminate it'.
 Take away the bad and leave what is beautiful so she's complete ...
 He was the greatest director of women that ever, ever was".

 American actor Edward Arnold: "It may be true that [von Sternberg] is a destroyer of whatever egotism an actor possesses, and that he crushes the individuality of those he directs in pictures ... the first days filming Crime and Punishment ...
 I had the feeling through the whole production of the picture that he wanted to break me down ... to destroy my individuality ...
-Probably anyone working with Sternberg over a long period would become used to his idiosyncrasies,.
+Probably anyone working with Sternberg over a long period would become used to his idiosyncrasies.
 Whatever his methods, he got the best he could out of his actors ...
 I consider that part of the Inspector General one [of] the best I have ever done in the talkies".

 American film critic Andrew Sarris: "Sternberg resisted the heresy of acting autonomy to the very end of his career, and that resistance is very likely one of the reasons his career was foreshortened".